Never Miss a Beat!

 Screening is crucial to early detection of colorectal cancer.
 The earlier the diagnosis, the better the treatment outcome.

 More than 90 percent of colorectal cancers can be treated when diagnosed in early stages.
 Average-risk individuals with no family or personal history of cancer should begin screenings at the age of 50.
-African Americans should begin screenings at age 45, as colorectal cancer has been shown to develop earlier and become more aggressive.
+Black Americans should begin screenings at age 45, as colorectal cancer has been shown to develop earlier and become more aggressive.

 Available screening tests include: